-Everyone knows going on holidays requires spending a relatively large amount of money.
-Everyone knows (again) that holidays were made for relaxation and rest, not for privation.
-So, if you have an unlimited budget, or if you simply want to treat yourself for a special occasion, you are in the right place!
-Come and follow us through the fancy avenues of the capital, to discover the most expensive hotels in Paris!
+Whether you have an unlimited budget, or just want to treat yourself for a special occasion, follow me through the chic avenues of the capital, discovering the most expensive hotels in Paris.

 25, avenue Montaigne, 75008

 The Plaza Athénée might be one of the most famous Parisian luxury hotels.
 Its construction was ended in 1909.
 It was opened in 1913 on the avenue Montaigne.
-Over the decades of Paris history, it was once the nest of the Nazi authorities, later that of American soldiers, and then the favourite place of movie stars like Marlene Dietrich and Jean Gabin, for example.
-It was closed for a few years for « modernization » and was opened again in 1936.
+Over the decades of Paris history, it was once the nest of the Nazi authorities, later that of American soldiers, and then the favorite place of movie stars like Marlene Dietrich and Jean Gabin, for example.
+It was closed for a few years for “modernization” and was opened again in 1936.
 Its architect also built the Claridge, a 4-star hotel, also located in the surroundings of the Champs-Elysées.

 The hotel’s 208 rooms overlook the very glamorous avenue Montaigne and its numerous luxury stores (Louis Vuitton, Chanel, Givenchy, Prada, Ralph Lauren) or the indoor courtyard all covered in geraniums.
 The ice rink is built for winter holidays and the summer restaurant is settled when days are warming up in that precise courtyard.
 And, if you’re fond of geraniums’ red colour, this is the perfect place for you: every roller-blind in the hotel is red!
 It is actually one of the distinctive features of the Plaza Athénée.